testinprod-io/op-erigon/README.md

 ### `--datadir`
 **[Required]**
-Erigon can not execute state transition before the bedrock update.
-So preconfigured data file, including blocks and states of pre-bedrock chain, is required to run the node.
+op-erigon cannot execute state transition before the bedrock update.
+So preconfigured data file is required to run the node.
+It includes blocks and states of the pre-bedrock chain.

 You can download the latest chain data of Optimism Goerli Testnet from [https://backup.goerli.op-erigon.testinprod.io](https://backup.goerli.op-erigon.testinprod.io)

 ### `--externalcl`, `--authrpc.addr`, `--authrpc.port`, `--authrpc.jwtsecret`
 **[Required]**
-Optimism node consists of consensus client(op-node) and execution client.
-So erigon should be run as external consensus client mode (`--externalcl`) and need to config engine API server.
+An Optimism node needs a consensus client(op-node) and an execution client. op-erigon is intended to have an external consensus client though Erigon has its own consensus client.

+`--externalcl` option specifies that Erigon will have an external consensus client. `--authrpc.addr`, `--authrpc.port`, and `--authrpc.jwtsecret` options specify engine API connection info for the consensus client.

 ### `--rollup.sequencerhttp`
 **[New flag / Optional]**
 HTTP endpoint of the sequencer. op-erigon will route `eth_sendRawTransaction` calls to this URL.
-Bedrock does not currently have a public mempool, so this is **required** if you want your node to support transaction submission.
-Consult the documentation for the network you are participating in to get the correct URL.
+This is **required** for transaction submission since Bedrock does not currently have a public mempool.
+Refer to the documentation for the network you are participating in to get the correct URL.

 For the Optimism Goerli Testnet, set the sequencer endpoint: `https://goerli-sequencer.optimism.io`
 ### `--rollup.historicalrpc`
 **[New flag / Optional]**
-Enables the historical RPC endpoint.
-If you need to fetch historical execution data from upgraded networks, like Optimism Goerli Testnet, you have to set Legacy Geth endpoint.
+The historical RPC endpoint. op-erigon queries historical execution data that op-erigon does not support to historical RPC—for example, pre-bedrock executions.
+For Optimism Goerli Testnet, please set this value to the Legacy Geth endpoint.

 For more information about legacy geth, refer the [Optimism's node operator guide](https://community.optimism.io/docs/developers/bedrock/node-operator-guide/#legacy-geth)

 ### `--maxpeers=0`, `--nodiscover`
 **[Optional]**
 Disable P2P.
-Execution-layer peering is currently unsupported.
-This is not required, but it's usful to set these flags since TX pool gossip is currently unsupported.
+Execution-layer peering is currently not supported in the Optimism protocol.
+Though this is not required, it saves resources since TX pool gossip is currently not available.

-## Example: Running Optimism Goerli Testnet node
+## Example: An Optimism Goerli Testnet Node
 ### 1. Download and decompress the chain data
 You can download the latest preconfigured chain data from [https://backup.goerli.op-erigon.testinprod.io](https://backup.goerli.op-erigon.testinprod.io)
 ```bash